subeash/ASNM_24_Measurement-of-Self-Inductance-by-Maxwell-Bridge/experiment/aim.md

 ## Objective
-- To determine accurate Quality Factor of an unknown coil.
+- To determine the self-inductance of an unknown coil.